shivannis/xandr-docs-public/xandr-docs/articles/invest/apps.md

 ---
-Title : Microsoft Invest-Apps
+Title : Apps
-Description : This documentation explains product details and permissions for the apps grapeshot and comScore Agent
+Description : Learn about product details and permissions for the apps grapeshot and comScore Agent

 ---